adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Results of each models over time*|

 We can notice large differences depending on the years people were born in, but we can also see that those results depend vastly on the model used for the NER tasks.
 This confirms that depending on the year people were born in, on average, they would get very different recognition by this type of algorithm.
 Hence confirming a potential age-based discrimination.

-Maybe the most interesting graph is the one of the `trf` model, because we can there clearly notice a bias on the recognition of first names towards the years, with an all time high arround 1980.
+Maybe the most interesting graph is the one of the `trf` model, because we can there clearly notice a bias on the recognition of first names towards the years, with an all-time high around 1980.
 We can therefore take a closer look on what datasets this model was trained on.
 The `trf` model was mainly trained on [roberta-base](https://huggingface.co/roberta-base).
 On the website, they are saying that *'The RoBERTa model was pretrained on the reunion of five datasets'*.
 Yet, in those 5 datasets, most of them are quite modern ones, for instance:

-- **Bookcorpus** is a collection of 11 038 open books from [Smashwords](https://www.smashwords.com/about), a plateform launched in **2008**.
+- **Bookcorpus** is a collection of 11 038 open books from [Smashwords](https://www.smashwords.com/about), a platform launched in **2008**.
 - **CC-News** is *'a dataset containing 63 millions English news articles crawled between September **2016** and February **2019**.'*
 - **OpenWebText** consists mainly in **reddit** posts.

-Therefore, this is very intersting to see how the choice of datasets can have a great impact on the results of such a quite simple test, which is to say recognizing first names through NER models.
+Therefore, this is very interesting to see how the choice of datasets can have a great impact on the results of such a quite simple test, which is to say recognizing first names through NER models.

 On the other hand, the `sm` model for instance was mainly trained on `OntoNotes 5`, and looking at its complete [documentation](https://catalog.ldc.upenn.edu/docs/LDC2013T19/OntoNotes-Release-5.0.pdf), and especially pages 5 and 6, we can clearly notice it was mainly trained on older datasets, which can explain the differences in the scores we got between `sm` and `trf`.
-Moreover, the increase from 1990 could be explained by the fact `OntoNotes 5` also contains a small ammount of web texts.
+Moreover, the increase from 1990 could be explained by the fact `OntoNotes 5` also contains a small amount of web texts.

 We can also plot the same graph giving there the average result of the four algorithms for each year: